jinchao-chen/deep-learning/README.md

 # awesome-helpers
-utility functions for various purposes
+I use this space to collect the utility functions that I create for various projects.